JustinRLew/crypto-exchange-pen-test-toolkit/README.md

 - **Improper input validation** (e.g., SQL injection, XSS attacks)
 - **Weakness reporting** with severity rankings and recommendations.

+This project demonstrates the importance of secure coding and proactive penetration testing in the fintech industry, especially to safeguard user assets.

 ---

 ## Features